Wuthering Heights (1939 film): Filming

 In the final sequence of Wuthering Heights, the spirits of Heathcliff and Cathy are seen walking together hand-in-hand, obviously in love.
 This scene is not found in the book, and according to literary critic John Sutherland, was likely the stark opposite of what Brontë intended the reader to understand.
 He contends that a contemporary reader would not have seen Cathy's ghost's actions as a gesture of undying love for Heathcliff but one of towering, protective rage; Cathy haunted Heathcliff to death only to prevent him from cheating her daughter out of her inheritance.
 Director Wyler hated the idea of the after-life scene and didn't want to do it, but producer Samuel Goldwyn vetoed him, and the scene was added after primary filming was complete.
 As Laurence Olivier and Merle Oberon had moved to other projects, doubles had to be used.
 Goldwyn subsequently claimed, "I made Wuthering Heights, Wyler only directed it."
 In fact, Goldwyn's name and producer credit appears last in the opening credits, going against the convention of the director's name appearing last.
 Goldwyn claimed that Wuthering Heights was his favorite of all his productions.
 Sutherland writes that this change to the ending has influenced how students view the novel and especially Cathy, who comes across as more passive and accepting of abuse than Brontë may have envisioned.

 David Niven remembers the filming of Merle Oberon's deathbed scenes (recorded in his bestselling book The Moon's a Balloon) as less than romantic.
-After telling Wyler he didn't know how to 'sob', he had been given a menthol mist substance to help it appear as if he were crying, which instead had the effect of making "green goo" come out of his nose.
+After telling Wyler he did not know how to 'sob', he had been given a menthol mist substance to help it appear as if he were crying, which instead made "green goo" come out of his nose.
 Oberon immediately exited the bed after witnessing it.